brndnmtthws/brndn-io/content/posts/monster-eats-itself/index.md

  - introduce direct democracy reforms to allow people to vote directly on large issues
  - hold politicians accountable to their constituents by measuring their voting in government to how their constituents vote on issues

+## Hurtling toward our own demise

+I'm mostly of the belief these days that it's too late.
+We're staring down the barrel of an extinction event (climate change) and we're choosing to do nothing about it.
+Most people have decided to bury their heads in the sand, ignore what's happening around them, and keep going about their day engaging in capitalism and consumerism.

 ## Fewer speeches, less bullshit, more action

 Watching the politicians talk about how great they are was exhausting, and I